thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 All our functions end the same way, `return` and `end`, so we include those regardless of what our list says.

-`return` returns the top value of our stack, and clobbers anything else left on the stack.
+`return` returns the top value of our stack from a function call, and clobbers anything else left on the stack.
 `end` ends the current scope.
 It's normally used for Wasm's structured control flow: `if`, `loop`, etc.
-Functions technically introduce a new scope as well, so it must be ended.
+Functions introduce a new scope as well, however, so it must be ended.
 I believe this is to help with streaming, but don't quote me on that.
 Let's look at how we turn our body into instructions: